Assess immediate safety

 - Will the parent accept help from their networks, relatives or other agencies?

 Remain open and curious to what else is happening in a family’s life.
 Mental health issues can appear as a response to significant stressors, such as domestic and family violence.
-Partners can be quick to use a person’s mental health against them as a form of coercion and control.
-This can lead to damaging service responses especially when people who need help are pathologised or confined while abusers are free.
+Partners can be quick to use a person’s mental illness against them as a form of coercion and control.
+This can lead to damaging service responses especially when people who need help are labelled or confined while abusers are free.
 For further information on domestic and family violence, refer to the practice kit Domestic and family violence.

 Consider the below scenario where domestic and family violence intersects with mental health: